joelchan/notes/content/Adding structure later feels like a chore.md

 Authored By:: [[P- Rob Haisfield]], [[P- Brendan Langen]]

 In the [[Q- How might we navigate the structure now or later tradeoffs|structure now vs. later]] tradeoff, people often defer structure until later.
-For more details on that, see [[Why people prefer to structure later or not at all]].
+For more details on that, see [[Q- Why do people prefer to structure later or not at all]].

 Adding structure later is a viable alternative, as people likely have a better idea of how their current idea fits into the wider whole.
 But, we frequently heard that the act of adding structure later **feels like a chore**.